Arthmoor/AFKMud/README.md

 Stock Areas
 ===========

-First of all: No. There are no stock areas included, other than our rendition of the Astral Plane.
+First of all: No. There are no stock areas included, other than our rendition of the Astral Plane and some newbie stuff on the island of Reonn.
 The purpose of releasing AFKMud was not to provide people with cookie-cutter ready made worlds.
 It was to provide people the tools to create their own unique worlds for people to enjoy.
 Sure, this means we don't have 500 muds using the code, but those who do use it end up creating some great stuff with it.

 Not satisfied with that?
 All is not lost.
 Though the AFKMud area file format has been significantly altered from Smaug, we included a conversion routine to allow loading of stock Smaug material.
 It's not perfect, but if you want your ready made stuff, you've got to work for it.
 This can be accomplished one of two ways:

 1. Leave your areas and area.lst file alone and try to boot the mud with them as is.
 Your logs will look like a train wreck, but if you're lucky they'll load and you can then execute a "fold all" command once you've logged in.
 This would be advisable ASAP after an event of this magnitude.
 If any of the zones crash the mud, you'll need to take them out of the area.lst file and hold them over for method 2 below.

-2. If you come across a stock zone that won't convert and you need to try it again later, or if you decide to load one you've downloaded at some point, drop it into your area directory and type "areaconvert filename.are".
+2. If you come across a stock zone that won't convert and you need to try it again later, or if you decide to load one you've downloaded at some point, drop it into your areaconvert directory and type "areaconvert filename.are".
 If it fails to load, your mud has probably crashed.
 Examine the logs, core dumps, etc to find out why, correct it, and try again.

-This functionality allows you to load Smaug 1.02a, 1.4a, SmaugWiz, ResortMUD, CalareyMUD, Chronicles, Dark Rifts, DOTDII, and SWR areas.
+This functionality should allow you to load Smaug 1.02a, 1.4a, 1.8b, SmaugWiz, ResortMUD, CalareyMUD, Chronicles, Dark Rifts, DOTDII, and SWR areas.
 Other formats are considered non-standard and will not be supported.

 Keep in mind that you may also need to do some fine tuning once the area is converted - subtle differences in each version may produce unpredictable stats on the areas.